 Starring Claire Foy and Matt Smith, the first two seasons of The Crown were glamorous hits.
 Instead of stopping there, it relentlessly continued with older actors (including Olivia Colman as HM The Queen) in 2019.

 Now it’s back, with season four.
-Colman still reigns, and there’s a new ingénue in town, wearing cute 80’s outfits and answering to the name Diana (Emma Corrin).
+Colman still reigns, while there’s a new ingénue in town, wearing cute 80’s outfits and answering to the name of Diana Spencer (Emma Corrin).

-Perhaps anticipating an influx of viewers who waited out the last 30 episodes for her debut, the dialogue has become unbearably on-the-nose.
+Perhaps anticipating an influx of viewers who waited out the last 30 episodes for her debut, the dialogue has become even more explantory and on-the-nose.
 Characters spell out themes, and establish basic facts about their official roles and family relationships.

 Courtier: You’re the Queen, ma’am.